Cemetery Frequently Asked Questions (FAQs)

 Can I transfer my right of interment to someone else?

-You can transfer your right of interment to a family member either during your lifetime or through your will.
+You can transfer your right of interment to a family member during your lifetime or through your will.
 MVC does not allow private sales of interment rights.
 If two people share ownership of the interment right, both of them must agree to the transfer.

 Do the eligibility requirements apply to two unrelated purchasers sharing a lot?